 A very remarkable recording was presented in July by Gordon Dennis, the son of Alan Dennis, G3CNV, who was the first operator of GB3SP.
-The recording has some of the amateur radio contacts and news broadcasts of this very first amateur radio station that ever operated from a World Scout Jamboree.
+The recording has some of the amateur radio contacts and news broadcasts of this amateur radio station that operated from the World Scout Jamboree.
 It was this station that inspired Les Mitchell and a team of Scout radio amateurs to agree on an annual meeting for Scouts over the airwaves: the Jamboree On The Air was born.

 Listen to the voice of GB3SP from the 1957 World Scout Jamboree in Sutton Coldfield.